-Initially developed in 1999, TU Dublin Blanchardstown is located on a 22.5-hectare campus within the IDA College Business and Technology Park on Blanchardstown Road North.
+Initially developed in 1999, the campus located on a 22.5-hectare campus within the IDA College Business and Technology Park on Blanchardstown Road North.
 The modern state of the art campus currently comprises of nine component buildings, with a total area of over 22,000 square metres.
 With capital cost exceeding over €50 million, the campus is fully equipped with state of the art computer and electronic labs, lecture theatres with the latest audio- visual equipment and learning aids, fully equipped workshops, library, restaurants, sports hall, fitness centre, students’ union area, automated banking facilities and parking for cars and bikes.
 Playing fields, which consist of a Gaelic and soccer pitch, are also located within the campus.

 This activity-based landscape master plan is separate to but linked with the university’s buildings development plans.
 This plan has seen the development of a running path, which incorporates elements for ‘outdoor and risky play’, currently taught as part of the ECCE programme.
 This will include:

 - Great Heights - Climbing, jumping, balancing, hanging.
 This is about having hills and valleys, trenches, mature trees, stumps and using the natural topography.

 - High Speed - Swinging, sliding, running, bikes, skating.

 - Dangerous Tools - Cutting, poking, whipping, sawing, lashing, tying

 - Dangerous Elements - Elevation change, water, fire.